Antollo/Easypt/docs/classes2.md

 >
 > [_From Wikipedia_](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming))

-Base class constructors are available only in constructor of inherited class.
+Base class constructors are available only in constructor of inherited class, they must be called explicitly.

 Example: